So You Think You Can Pod

 - City of Literature calendar

-· Editorial, production and marketing advice and feedback from the team that brought you Better Off Dead
+- Editorial, production and marketing advice and feedback from the team that brought you Better Off Dead and The Messenger

-· Professional audio editing software (two-year Hindenburg Journalist PRO and Hindenburg Field Recorder licences for up to three team members)
+- Professional audio editing software (three–year Hindenburg Journalist PRO licences for up to three team members valued at $420 each)

-· A podcaster’s survival kit – including a microphone, headphones and portable recorder
+- A kit of podcaster essentials – including a microphone, headphones and portable recorder

 Supported by Hindenburg Systems.